FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Relevant Lower Bound is the MLRsearch term that addresses this problem.

+# Requirements Language

+{::comment}

+    [MB5]: Move after the intro

+    [VP]: Ok.

+    [MK]: OK.
+    [MK]: Moved.

+{:/comment}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] {::comment}

+    The two references have to come one after another to avoid boilerplate nit, but the xml2rfc processing (web service) is buggy and strips rfc2119 brackets.
+    Luckily having this comment here avoids the bug and creates correct .xml file.

+{:/comment}

+[RFC8174] when, and only when, they appear in all capitals, as shown here.

 # MLRsearch Specification

-MLRsearch specification describes all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch specification.
+This chapter provides all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch Specification.

 Some terms used in the specification are capitalized.
 It is just a stylistic choice for this document,